Ppamo/resume/resume.en.md

 ## Experience:

+- **June 2022 - March 2023 - External Software Engineer - Walmart Chile**
+  - Description:
+    - I participate in the design and development of a set of microservices writen in Golang, orchastrated in Kubernetes.
+We also integrated different technologies with the services, like Microsoft SQL Server, Redis and Kafka.
+Every service should comply with the company's software quality model.
+    - Tasks:
+      - Development of a cronjob that handles DPC files to the NCR service
+      - Write of a new suscriber service integrated with Microsoft SQL Server
+      - POC of Java services integration with Redis Cluster
+      - Connection of services with Microsoft SQL Server
+      - Contenerization of third parties apps
+      - Setup of local Kubernetes cluster for testing
 - **November 2017 - February 2022 - Software Engineer - IBM**
   - Description:
     - I participate in multiple software development projects at IBM, each executed for different clients, most of them banks.
 All of it designed for the Cloud with a common architecture, a Web or Mobile client, APIs running on API Connect and Microservices orchrestated with Kubernetes.
 I have not only developed software, but also managed servers and clusters, fine-tune performance, calculated volumetry and integrated different services in the customer dependencies.
 I also designed and implemented development flows and tools for the team and for the clients.